USI - FAU Double Degree - FAQ

 The welcome event will be held in hybrid mode with both online and in-person components.

-We are planning to have an Introduction Blitz on Thursday afternoon of our FAU-USI double-degree Our goal is to have an interactive session for all members of the CE/MCS community to associate faces with names and learn some fun facts about fellow attendees (both scientific and not!).
-The agenda for the event is as follows:
+We are planning to have an Introduction Blitz of our FAU-USI double-degree.
+Our goal is to have an interactive session for all members of the CE/MCS community to associate faces with names and learn some fun facts about fellow attendees (both scientific and not!).
+The preliminary agenda for the event is as follows:

 - Introduction Blitz (Schmutterer)